 A love for natural wood products and useful designs fueled Mac’s desire to make simple wooden gifts for family and friends.
 In 1981 he began a 2 year stint in a cabinet shop in Galax, Virginia where he learned much about modern residential cabinetry while experimenting with advanced table saw techniques during his lunch hour.
 In addition to acoustic instruments, Mac was drawn to larger furniture and cabinet designs of the most practical nature.
 One of his first furniture projects was a blanket chest using black walnut with raised panels of exotic Deodar cedar obtained locally for his first anniversary gift to his wife, Jenny.
 He went on to build cabinets professionally during the late 1980’s in his first shop which today is a restored historic Oddfellows Hall /museum located in downtown Blacksburg, Virginia.
 He began his first business called Mac’s Custom Woodshop in 1987 with a large order for custom bookcases more than 20 offices in the then new Pamplin Hall annex on the Virginia Tech campus.
 In 1991 he moved his shop to a larger space in Christiansburg, Virginia where he began changing his way of building kitchen and bath cabinets to a more contemporary European frameless style for which he is known today.
 His versatility is such that today he produces several styles of construction depending on customer preferences and the type of project.

 On Labor Day weekend of 2000, Mac’s career reached a milestone when he moved into his self–built shop on his own premises near Willis in Floyd County.
 In celebration of such a major change he renamed his business Mac’s Custom Cabinetry & Furniture.
 He has never regretted the move and continues to serve anyone who finds him by word-of-mouth referrals.
-His average backlog is 2-3 months.
-In 2009 Mac joined the organization promoting artisans in Southwest Virginia called ‘Round the Mountain’.
-Visitors are welcome.
+His average backlog is 6 months.

 Mac Traynham is a deep rooted native of Virginia.
 Born in the Tidewater area in 1954, he was musically inclined at a young age, growing up with musical parents in the 1960’s in Oxford, North Carolina.